louisbutt338/louisbutt338/README.md

 Nuclear data scientist (mid-PhD) researching neutron diagnostics and nuclear data for accelerator-driven fast neutron sources.
+Based at the University of Birmingham MC40 Cyclotron Facility.
 Love learning new stuff

-Have a poke around and please get in touch if you would like to use anything without an open source licence.
+Have a poke around and please get in touch if you would like to use anything without an open source licence

 Currently working on:
 - nFoils: Python/C++ toolkit for neutron spectrum analysis using activation foils